devjoaoGustavo/geolocation/README.md

 It's enough to have the `docker` and `docker compose` installed on local machine to run this application.

-Execute the following command in order to run the Rails server
+Execute the following command in order to run the Rails server:

 ```
 docker compose up
 ```

 * Database creation

-The setup of the database can done by run
+The setup of the database can done by running:

 ```
-docker compose exec -it app bin/rails db:prepare
+docker compose exec -it app bin/rails db:create db:migrate
 ```

 * How to run the test suite